 Description of Condominium Units

-The statement must include a description of the condominium units being built in the initial and future phases of the project.
-This description includes:
+The statement must include a description of the condominium units built in the initial and future phases of the project.
+For example, this description includes:

 - the size of each unit;